-Our society is completely different today, and the continued use of the legal term "landlord" is a slander against our members and all rental owners.
+Our society is entirely different today, and the continued use of the legal term "landlord" is slander against our members and all rental owners.
 Tenants have important civil protections against unfair practices, monopoly pricing, poor maintenance, etc. Tenants also have significant economic power simply by their ability to move and leave the rental owner with an expensive vacancy.
 In many communities--like Berkeley--tenants often wield far greater political power than housing providers.

 We are proud to be 'rental housing providers' or 'rental owners.'
 We make significant commitments of time and money to our communities.
 We have taken on significant risks as small businessmen and women.
 We are proud to serve our customers, our neighborhoods, and our communities.